Naoldaba/LinkedCode/README.md

-# 🧑‍💻 LinkedCode
+# LinkedCode

 An interactive, real-time coding workspace that enables multiple participants to code together seamlessly.
-Users can generate or access exclusive collaboration rooms through unique IDs, co-edit code in real time, engage in team discussions via built-in chat, and organize project files — all from a unified platform.
+Users can generate or access exclusive collaboration rooms through unique IDs, co-edit code in real time, engage in team discussions via built-in chat, and organize project files — all from a single platform.

-## ✨ Features
+## ✨ Core Features

 - 🖍️ **Collaborative Whiteboard**: Draw and sketch together in real-time
 - 🤖 **AI Assistant (Copilot)**: Use AI to generate, insert, or replace code seamlessly